 Endovenous Laser Therapy

-Similar to radiofrequency ablation, endovenous laser therapy involves treating the affected vein with laser energy in order to cause its collapse.
+Like radiofrequency ablation, endovenous laser therapy involves treating the affected vein with laser energy to cause its collapse.
 After treatment, the vein fades from view and stops causing symptoms.

 If you are suffering from the symptoms of varicose veins and are considering treatment, contact our office today to schedule a consultation.